Viens chez moi, j'habite chez une copine: Production

 The original play, which premiered in 1975, was later performed at the Parisian comedy theater Le Splendid.
 Producer Christian Fechner, having bought the adaptation rights for the play, asked Michel Blanc and Patrice Leconte, who were both associated with Le Splendid (Blanc by being a member of the troupe, Leconte by directing the first film that starred them), to write a script.
-However, Leconte and Blanc were unimpressed with the play, finding its treatment of swinging couples unfunny.
+However, Leconte and Blanc were not impressed with the play, finding its treatment of swinging couples unfunny.
 With Fechner's permission, they rewrote the story entirely, keeping only the title; the swinging argument was scaled down and reduced to the scenes involving the character played by Anémone.
 The authors of the original play were not involved in the adaptation.

 The script used as a context the rising unemployment and housing crisis that France was experiencing at the time.

 Reception

-The film was very successful in France upon release, selling over 2,8 million admissions.
+The film was very successful in France upon release, selling over 2.8 million admissions.

 Le Monde mentioned Viens chez moi, j'habite chez une copine as a film that symbolized the emergence of a new generation of French comedians, who had debuted in café-théâtres and spoke the language of their time by using a humor based on a satirical observation of real life.

 Soundtrack

-Renaud, then one of France's most popular pop-rock singer, composed and performed two songs for the film's soundtrack.
+Renaud, then one of France's most popular pop-rock singers, composed and performed two songs for the film's soundtrack.
 The titular song was released as a successful single.

 Home media

-The film was released on DVD and Blu-Ray, and also on VOD on several services including UniversCiné, Pathé, Orange and Canal+.
+The film was released on DVD and Blu-ray, and also on VOD on several services including UniversCiné, Pathé, Orange and Canal+.